-Card formats are available across all gateways and access controllers in the system.
+Card formats are available across all gateways, access controllers, and nodes in the system.

 Default (Predefined) Card Formats